parwinders/parwinders/README.md

 🚀 Full Stack Developer | MERN Stack Specialist | Mobile App Developer

 🌟 About Me:
 I'm a dedicated Full Stack Developer with a strong focus on the MERN stack (MongoDB, Express.js, React, and Node.js).
-With a background in software engineering and extensive experience in both front-end and back-end development, I thrive on building robust and scalable applications.
+While I have extensive experience in both front-end and back-end development, backend is my true arena.
+Design is my kryptonite, but I can navigate both realms when needed.

 📱 What I Do: